-We are offering pre-conference workshops for anyone who is interested in getting started early and taking advantage of all the excellent learning opportunities available at ComNet18.
+We are offering pre-conference workshops for anyone who is interested in getting an early start and taking advantage of all the excellent learning opportunities available at ComNet18.
 Workshops will run at two times.
 The Early Workshops will run from 1:00pm - 3:00pm, and the Late Workshops will run from 3:30pm - 5:30pm.

 To register for a pre-conference workshop: